-We all know the best part of being in a troop or scouting is the hands-on delivery method that troop leaders employ to engage the girls in activities–from building catapults to creating business plans to making slime, our girls are always elbows deep in something and all smiles because of it!
+We all know the best part of being in a troop or scouting is the hands-on delivery method that troop leaders employ to engage the girls in STEM activities–from building catapults to creating business plans to making slime, our girls are always elbows deep in something and all smiles because of it!
 Now that we have gone virtual with our troop meetings it’s important that we get creative to keep our girls engaged and STEM-focused.
 Today, we’ll be reviewing some tips for engaging your girls in a virtual engineering design challenge.
 I hope sometime soon we are back to meeting in person.
 When that happens this challenge will work for in person meetings as well.

 What is an engineering design challenge?